tranmike270/Reddit-Scrapper/README.md

 Simply do a git clone and npm install and you'll be able to run it locally.

-## Deploymed at
+## Deployed at

 https://reddit-scrapper.herokuapp.com/

 ## Contributing

-Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.
+Contact me via email if you wish to contribute tranmike196@gmail.com.
+Thanks!

 ## Versioning
 This application is still in development!!!